ghik/kubernetes-the-harder-way/docs/00_Introduction.md

 ### Hardware and OS

-The computer this guide was created and tested on was a MacBook Pro M2 Max running macOS Ventura.
+The variant of the guide was created and tested on was a MacBook Pro M2 Max running macOS Ventura.
 This means that some of the commands and tools used here are specific to macOS and the Apple Silicon CPU architecture (also known as AArch64 or ARM64).

-While the guide itself currently targets Mac/ARM64, the reference scripts have been written to be multi-platform - they also support Ubuntu/AMD64 (or any distribution using `apt`, `systemd`, and `netplan`).
+While this variant of the guide targets Mac/ARM64, the reference scripts have been written to be multi-platform - they also support Ubuntu/AMD64 (or any distribution using `apt`, `systemd`, and `netplan`).

 Since we'll run several VMs at once, a decent amount of RAM is recommended, preferably at